thibaut-neoledge/azure-docs.fr-fr/articles/cdn/cdn-manage-expiration-of-cloud-service-content.md

 <properties
- pageTitle="Gestion de l’expiration des contenus d’Azure Web Apps/Cloud Services, d’ASP.NET et d’IIS dans le réseau de distribution de contenu (CDN) Azure | Microsoft Azure" description="Décrit comment gérer l'expiration des contenus de service cloud dans Azure CDN" services="cdn" documentationCenter=".NET" authors="camsoper"
+ pageTitle="How to manage expiration of Azure Web Apps/Cloud Services, ASP.NET, and IIS content in Azure CDN | Microsoft Azure" description="Describes how to manage the expiration of cloud service content in Azure CDN" services="cdn" documentationCenter=".NET" authors="camsoper"